 About currency conversion

-Use the currency conversion tool to help you expand the reach of your products to more countries with little extra work.
-This could be especially valuable to you if you sell and ship products to multiple countries, but your website doesn’t have different product pages for each country’s currency.
+Currency conversion can help you expand the reach of your products to more countries.
+This may be especially valuable to you if you sell and ship products to multiple countries, but your website doesn’t have different product pages for each country’s currency.
 Just submit the products and prices you use on your website, and the tool will estimate the currency conversion in the ads for you.

 How it works